danmysak/reling/README.md

 ## Installation<a id="installation"></a>

-Install [Python](https://www.python.org/downloads/) 3.12 or higher and [pipx](https://pipx.pypa.io/stable/installation/), then proceed based on your audio and grammar preferences:
+Install [Python](https://www.python.org/downloads/) 3.12 or higher and [pipx](https://pipx.pypa.io/stable/installation/), then proceed based on your audio, image, and grammar preferences:

-### Without Audio or Grammar Support
+### Without Audio, Image, or Grammar Support

 ```bash
 pipx install reling